-Located in the South Shore community, Ashe Beach Park totals 2.31 acres and is an ideal location for family gatherings, and to enjoy nature.
+Located in the South Shore Community Area, Ashe Beach Park totals 2.31 acres and is an ideal location for family gatherings, and to enjoy nature.
 Ashe Beach Park has a playground and outdoor tennis courts.

 At the top of his tennis game, Ashe ranked No. 1 in the world and won three of four Grand Slam tournaments, the U.S. Open, Wimbledon, and the Australian Open.
 As captain of the Davis Cup team, he recorded 13 wins, leading the U.S. to consecutive victories in 1981 and 1982.
 Ashe also served as chairman of the Black Tennis and Sports Foundation, a non-profit group devoted to assisting black athletes and sports organizations.
 In addition, he was active in creating inner-city youth tennis camps in Chicago and elsewhere.